-Abateraninkunga ba Sholi (“Sholi”) Cooperative, meaning “Mutual Assitance,” is located in Muhanga disctrict, Southern Province, in the center of Rwanda about halfway between Kigali and Lake Kivu.
-Established in 2008, Sholi has been producing coffee for nearly a decade, and the cooperative’s name speaks to its members working together to improve both their coffee and the greater community.
-The cooperative received their Fairtrade certification in 2015 and Rainforest Alliance certification in 2016.
-This year, in 2017, Atlas is thrilled to be importing Sholi’s inaugural shipment to the U.S.
+Abateraninkunga ba Sholi (“Sholi”) Cooperative, meaning “Mutual Assistance,” is located in Muhanga district, Southern Province, in the center of Rwanda, about halfway between Kigali and Lake Kivu.
+Established in 2008, Sholi has been producing coffee for nearly a decade, and the Cooperative’s name speaks to its members working together to improve both their coffee and the greater community.
+Sholi was borne out of a women’s association called “Kundwa”, which means “love” in Kinyarwanda.

 Today, over one third of Sholi’s members are women, including two of the five board members.
 In addition to coffee trees at the farm level (which average ~410 per female member), the women’s association has two communal plots for harvesting and producing coffee.

 With the nearest larger health facility being over 18 km away on poor roads, the community near Sholi was in need of a health center.
 In 2016, Sholi responded to that need, and applied for a grant to build both a community center and a regional health center to serve members and residents.
 With funds from the grant, as well as members’ individual contributions, the health center was built, and today it includes a small pharmacy, room for basic first aid, a staffed nurse, family planning services, blood testing, and treatment for malaria, parasites, and respiratory infection.